Cream tea

 An example of scones prepared according to the "Cornwall method".

-A cream tea in Boscastle, Cornwall, prepared according to the "Devon method".
+A cream tea prepared according to the "Devon method".

 A cream tea (also known as a Devon cream tea, Devonshire tea, or Cornish cream tea) is an afternoon tea consisting of tea, scones, clotted cream (or, less authentically, whipped cream), jam, and sometimes butter.
 Cream teas are sold in tea rooms throughout England, especially Devon and Cornwall, and in some other parts of the Commonwealth.